Bone Grafting for Dental Implants: Types, Risks, & Recovery

-Why Jawbone Loss Occurs
+Why Jawbone Loss Occurs?

 To fully understand bone grafting for dental implants, you should first know why jawbone loss occurs.
 Jawbone loss is a common consequence of tooth loss.
-Physical stimuli such as biting and chewing strengthen the jawbone.
+Physical stimuli, such as biting and chewing strengthen the jawbone.
 Every time you eat or chew, the biting or chewing force travels through your teeth to the jawbone, stimulating the jawbone to grow and rebuild.
 After tooth extraction, the jawbone loses its stimuli, causing the jawbone to lose width, height, and volume.

 According to the Indian Journal of Dentistry, the jawbone loses 25% of its width during the first year after tooth extraction.
 The jawbone loss continues, and the jawbone loses up to 40% of its width over the next few years.
 Replacing missing teeth with bridges and dentures won’t solve the problem because they don’t transmit the chewing and biting force to the jawbone.
-Dental implants can prevent jawbone loss because they act like natural teeth roots, and transmits the biting and chewing force directly into the jawbone.
-Sometimes, the dentist recommends bone grafting for dental implants.

 The jawbone loses 25% of its width during the first year after tooth extraction.